Disinterment Instruction - PDF file (658.1 KB)

 The last booking time for all burials and ashes interments, Monday to Friday, is 4.00pm during the summer months (day light savings time) and 3:30pm during the winter months.

 Any burials outside of these hours will need prior approval from cemetery management and will incur an afterhours fee, including all burials on a Saturday that start after 1pm.

 Where possible bookings should be made at least 48hours in advance.
 Please contact a funeral director or the Manawatu District Council Cemetery Administrator to discuss booking times.

-For all burials and ashes interments the Interment Instruction and Warrant (657KB pdf) must be completed and received by the Manawatu District Council Cemeteries administrator at least 24 hours prior to the burial.
+For all burials and ashes interments the Interment Instruction and Warrant (PDF file, 188.7 KB) must be completed and received by the Manawatu District Council Cemeteries administrator at least 24 hours prior to the burial.
 Please just fill out the first page.

 The Garden of Remembrance

 The Garden of Remembrance area is designed to provide the option to inter ashes in a peaceful garden setting and provides for the interment of up to two sets of ashes, which are placed in front of the plaque.